antoniofrancaib/mlmi-notes/README.md

 This repository contains all my notes during my MPhil in Machine Learning and Machine Intelligence at the University of Cambridge (2024-2025).
+For suggestions and inquiries, feel free to reach out via antoniofrancaib@gmail.com

 # Index